-Preparing for a job interview is simple, but not easy.
-You have to get the basics right and show that you are knowledgeable and sincere.
-But conveying your skills and talents in half an hour to a person you have never met is not easy task, unless you are well prepared.
+Your job interview is the one of the most important steps in getting a new job.
+Preparing for the interview is simple, but not easy.
+You have to convey your skills and talents in half an hour to a person you have never met.
+This is not easy task, unless you are well prepared.

 Preparing for a Job Interview